 Determined to make the reality of the job be just as glamorous as the romanticized version, I set out to find out what other needs aviation pros had so I could create viable solutions to our problems.
 So ultimately, that first year taught me more than ever to believe in myself and to learn as much as I could so that I would be a resource to my niche community of aviation.

-Organizations such as OBAP, do a great job of assisting black pilots in their quest to become commercial pilots, but there aren't much in place to protect our flight attendants.
-We help create more entry in aviation by teaching aspiring flight attendants skills necessary in order to get hired by private or commercial airlines.
+Organizations such as OBAP, do a great job of assisting Black pilots in their quest to become commercial pilots, but there aren't much in place to protect our flight attendants.
+We help create more entry in aviation by teaching aspiring flight attendants the skills necessary in order to get hired by private or commercial airlines.

 Come use me, guys.
 I want us to have this leg up, I want to see more of us in roles that effect change in big and small ways.
 I am most fulfilled in these moments.

 Courtesy of Brenda Orelus

 Balancing A Lifestyle

 When I am overwhelmed, I have a multitude of self-care practices to guide me through--some more routine than others.
 However, what works for me to prevent it altogether, and stimulate productivity is waking up at 5 a.m.
 Being up early gives me time to practice my physical, mental, and spiritual self-care routines, which in turn allows me to have more clarity and be more effective in my work each and every day.

 This teeny-tiny life hack has had a tremendous effect on my life.
 I encourage all entrepreneurs to learn what works for them and commit to doing it every day to see significant changes in your life and business.

 As for what's next for me, I am so excited that aviation is becoming more mainstream!
 I look forward to releasing new flight courses, in multiple languages--we're going global, ladies!

 So, feel free to hop on the plane with us.
 We've got you covered.